-14. Amounts due to group companies
+18. Amounts due to group companies

-2023 2022

-EUR EUR
+2024 2023 EUR EUR

-Amounts due to group companies 6,095,591 -
+Amounts due to group companies

 Shoreline Contracting Limited entered into agreements directly with contractors for the development and construction of the Shoreline Mall project.
-These costs have been financed through group companies as further described in note 20 and 21.
+These costs have been financed through group companies as further described in note 24 and 25.

 The amounts due to group companies are unsecured, interest-free, denominated in EUR and the company has no unconditional right to defer settlement for at least 12 months from the end of the reporting period.
 The expectation for settlement is 12 months from the date of the statement of financial position.
-The consideration to be provided in settlement may include offsets with amounts due to / from the same party.

-15. Lease liabilities
+19. Lease liabilities

-Further disclosures are provided in note 9 Investment Property under Construction and note 11 Inventory under construction.
+Further disclosures are provided in note 12 Investment Property and note 15 Inventory under construction.

 The company entered into an agreement with Shoreline Residence Limited, in terms of which it leased a plot of undeveloped land under a temporary emphyteusis expiring on 22 April 2106, with the option of effectively purchasing the land upon completion of construction or 16 January 2025, whichever occurs the latest.
-As disclosed in notes 9 and 11, the company is reasonably certain of exercising this purchase option on 16 January 2025.
+As disclosed in notes 12 and 15, the company is reasonably certain of exercising this purchase option on 16 January 2025.
 As required by IFRS 16 Leases, the amount that will be required to exercise this purchase option has been included as a lease payment, and therefore also included within the measurement of the lease liability and corresponding right-of-use asset.